i-make-data-sexy/topic_modeling_bert/README.md

 ---

+## Blog Post

+I wrote a blog post where I explain my approach more.
+You can read it [here](https://www.annielytics.com/blog/ai/topic-modeling-with-bertopic-and-gpt/).

+---

 ## Project Structure

 This is how I structured the project.
 If you want to use different data, add your csv to the data directory and update the reference in the file.